digidotcom/xbee_ansic_library/samples/README.md

   installation.

 - **install ebl**:
-  Sends firmware updates (.ebl files) to XBee modules with Ember processors (e.g., ZigBee and Smart Energy firmware to XBee S2, S2B and S2C).
+  Sends firmware updates (.ebl and .gbl files) to XBee modules with Ember processors (e.g., ZigBee and Smart Energy firmware to XBee S2, S2B and S2C) and EFR32 processors (e.g., XBee3 Cellular, 802.15.4, DigiMesh, and Zigbee).

 - **network scan**:
   Perform an `ATAS` "active scan" and report the results.
 Intended for